Coates Hire

-Coates is Australia's largest equipment rental company operating in every Australian state and territory as well as Indonesia.
+Coates (formerly known as Coates Hire) is an Australian equipment rental company operating in all Australian states and territories.
 It is a fully owned subsidiary of Seven Group Holdings.
-As of 2019, Coates has over A$1.7 billion of hire equipment at original cost which is more than three times the offering of the next largest general hire competitor.
+As of 2023, Coates is valued at A$1.87 billion of hire equipment at original cost.

 History

 Coates was founded in 1885 as a small engineering company in Melbourne.
-It diversified into equipment hire in the years following World War II when a vibratory roller was purchased and lent to potential customers on a try before you buy policy.
+It diversified into equipment hire in the years following World War II when a vibratory roller was purchased and lent to potential customers on a Try Before You Buy policy.
 Coates was listed on the Australian Securities Exchange (ASX) in 1955.
 In 1972 Coates was purchased by Australian National Industries.

-In 1993 it commenced operations in Indonesia.
-In August 1996 it was relisted on the ASX.
+In 1993, it commenced operations in Indonesia.
+In August 1996 it was re-listed on the ASX.
 In 2002, Wreckair was acquired from Brambles Limited.

 In January 2008, it was delisted from the ASX when acquired by private investors The Carlyle Group and the National Hire Group.
 The hire businesses of Coates and the National Hire Group were merged to consolidate the two largest hire companies in Australia.

 On 25 October 2017, Seven Group Holdings acquired the remaining 53% from The Carlyle Group as well as from minority owners.
 Seven Group Holdings had first invested in Coates, alongside The Carlyle Group and management in 2008 through its WesTrac subsidiary.

-On 10 June 2021, Coates rebranded from Coates Hire to Coates.
+On 10 June 2021, the company rebranded from Coates Hire to Coates.